OpenSLO/OpenSLO/website/README.md

 # OpenSLO website

 This directory builds the OpenSLO website with MkDocs Material.
-The development environment uses Python 3.13, the packages in `requirements.txt`, and Ruff.
+The repository's root Devbox environment includes Yarn, Python 3.13, Ruff, and Go 1.26.
+It installs the website's Python dependencies from `requirements.txt`.

 ## Development

-From the repository root, run `cd website`, then `devbox shell` to enter the configured development environment.
-Run the commands below from `website/`.
+Run `devbox shell` from the repository root to install and activate the dependencies.
+Use the root Makefile:

-Run `make serve` to preview the website locally.
+- `make website/serve` previews the website locally.
-Run `make build` to write the website to `site/`.
+- `make website/build` writes the website to `website/site/`.
-Run `make check` to lint Python and test schema generation through MkDocs.
+- `make website/check` lints Python and tests schema generation through MkDocs.
+- `make check` runs all repository checks, including YAML example validation.
+- `make format` formats Python files and the spelling dictionary.

+For one command, use `devbox run -- make website/serve` instead of opening a shell.
+Run all commands below from the repository root unless stated otherwise.
+Website file paths in this document are relative to `website/`.

 Pull requests run these checks and a strict website build in GitHub Actions.
 Pushes to `main` publish the checked website to the `gh-pages` branch.
 `docs/CNAME` preserves the `openslo.com` domain.
-The repository root also exposes `make website/serve`, `make website/build`, and `make website/check` when the website dependencies are on `PATH`.

 ### Publication setup